Bran Ferren: Associates & Ferren

 By the time Disney acquired Associates & Ferren in 1993, Ferren and the company had won an Academy Award for Science and Engineering as well as two Academy Awards for Technical Achievement.
 Ferren was also nominated for an Oscar for Best Visual Effects for "Little Shop of Horrors", and received a British Academy of Film and Television Arts (BAFTA) nomination for special visual effects.
-He is a voting member of both the Academy of Motion Picture Arts and Sciences (Oscars), and the Television Academy of Arts and Sciences (Emmys).
+He is a member of both the Academy of Motion Picture Arts and Sciences, and the Television Academy of Arts and Sciences.

 His entertainment industry projects at Associates & Ferren include: